Austin Gallery

 Our verdict

 Winner: FlexiSpot E6 Bamboo Dual Motor.
-For most studios the FlexiSpot E6 wins on the math: it lists the same decisive architecture, dual motors and a 3-stage frame, for roughly a third of the price, and the bamboo top is arguably the better-looking piece of furniture.
+For most studios the FlexiSpot E6 wins on the math: it lists the same decisive architecture, dual motors and a 3-stage frame, for well under half the price, and the bamboo top is arguably the better-looking piece of furniture.
 The Uplift V3 earns its premium when the desk is permanent infrastructure: its stability reputation and first-party ecosystem of drawers, trays, and mounts make it the desk you build a production studio around and never revisit.

 Buy the FlexiSpot